Chirag-ahir/JAVA-All-Basic/README.md

   what is file reader in java?<br>
   Java FileReader class is used to read data from the file.
 It returns data in byte format like FileInputStream class.

+what is filter writer?<br>
+Java FilterWriter class is an abstract class which is used to write filtered character streams.

+what is filter reader?<br>
+  Java FilterReader is used to perform filtering operation on reader stream.
+It is an abstract class for reading filtered character streams.